ietf-wg-alto/draft-alto-oam-yang/appendix.md

      WG List:  <alto@ietf.org>";

   description
-    "This YANG module defines all the configured and operational parameters of the administrated ALTO server instance.
+    "This YANG module defines an example of the extended ALTO data source for YANG-based datastore.

      Copyright (c) 2022 IETF Trust and the persons identified as authors of the code.
 All rights reserved.